 Technical analysts use support and resistance levels to find price points on a chart that may behave as barriers, preventing the price of a stock to move in certain direction.
 Supports are levels where the price may stop as it falls.
 Price is more likely to "bounce off" this level rather than break through it.
 Nevertheless, if the price breaks down the support, it will probably continue descending until finding another support level.
 On the contrary, resistance levels are where the price may find a curb as it moves up.
 Likewise, the price is more likely to "bounce off" at this level, and if it finally crosses this level, the price will rally easily until it finds the next resistance

 The current support levels are:

-This is an indicator that was introduced in the 1980s by John Bollinger.
-It is composed of three lines that are outlined superimposed on the price evolution chart:
+So-called Bollinger bands are a widespread technical strategy that was created by John Bollinger.
+It is made up of three bands that are outlined superimposed on the price evolution chart:

-Oxbridge Re hosted the quarterly investors call and presented the Q1 report in mid-May.
+Oxbridge Re had the quarterly investors call and posted the 2nd-quarter report in mid-August.

-Oxbridge Re is hosting the Q2 earnings call on mid next August.
-Forecasted Earnings per Share for this quarter is $0.00.
-Earnings reporting day has a more than usual risk for stock investors as the information disclosed can soar and sink the stock price with lower volume and not honouring your buy or stop-loss orders.
-You can find more information about the earnings conference call and the earnings reports on the Investor Relations section of its website: http://www.oxbridgere.com.
+Oxbridge Re is hosting the earnings call.
+Financial reporting day has an additional risk for stock investors as the information published can soar and sink the price with very low volume and not honouring your buy or stop-loss orders.
+Check company's website to confirm time and details on the earnings call and the earnings report.